-This qualification reflects the role of commercial cooks who use a wide range of well-developed cookery skills and sound knowledge of kitchen operations to prepare food and menu items.
+This qualification reflects the role of cooks who use a wide range of well-developed cookery skills and sound knowledge of kitchen operations to prepare food and menu items.
 Using discretion and judgement, they work with some independence and under limited supervision using plans, policies and procedures to guide work activities.
+Completion of this qualification contributes to recognition as a trade cook.

-This qualification provides a pathway to work as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.
+This qualification provides a pathway to work as a cook in organisations such as restaurants, hotels, clubs, pubs, cafes, and coffee shops.

-52 weeks full-time study (including 6 weeks break/public holidays) Delivery Hours = 920 hours (20 hours per week) Self-study hours = 280 hours Total Hours: 1200 hours Delivery Location: Donald Street Campus Work-Based Training Location: Aurora Receptions
+52 weeks Full-time study (including 6 weeks break/public holidays) Delivery Hours = 920 (20 hrs p/week) Work-Based Training (WBT) Hours = 144 Self-Study Hours = 136 Total Hours: 1200 Delivery Location: Donald Street Campus Work-Based Training Location: Aurora Receptions